socrse/recoginising-rewarding-training/arc-pathways/overview.md

 Educators focus is on any combination of delivery of teaching or training, development of materials or supporting teaching tools and infrastructure.

-A suggested development pathway for ARC Educators is outlined below.
+The existing development pathway for Educators at UCL ARC is described below.

 The pathway could be used to support a standalone role of "dRTP Educator" within dRTP role space or a practical framework for teaching and training activities undertaken by people in various other dRTPs roles (where teaching and training is a part of responsibilities).